Get your day off to a crackalacking start with these Indian breakfast recipes!

 Breakfast is one of the foremost meals of the day but is often skipped in the midst of the morning chorus.
 There are mornings when you snooze your alarm to get that 10 minutes of extra sleep, and eventually, get late to work and grab the easiest breakfast option that’s available.
 More often than not, it’s not very healthy and that’s where the nutritional factor goes for a toss.
 To solve that problem for you, we are here with some amazing 5 minutes easy breakfast recipes that you can try at home.

 This no onion garlic dish is usually served as a prasadam in South Indian temples.
 A handful of boiled black-eyed beans (lobia) are tossed with green chilies and curry leaves.
-This also serves as a healthy tea time snack.
-Garnish it with grated coconut and served with masala chai.
+This also serves as a healthy tea-time snack.
+Garnish it with grated coconut and served it with masala chai.
 This one totally makes people lick their fingers.

 Another easy and simple breakfast recipe from the kitchens in South India that can be easily whipped within minutes is Aval Upma.
 This dish is made using flattened rice, also famous in many parts of India as ‘poha’.
 It is light on the stomach and tastes best when made with curry leaves, peanuts, and lemon juice.
 This goes well with coconut chutney.